anilabraham-IT/IntuneEDU/IntuneEDU/create-groups.md

 # Create groups

-Create groups to manage users, apps, and devices that have similar management needs.
-Groups enable you to view, manage, and apply changes to many objects at once, reducing the time and need to manage them individually.
+Groups are used to manage users and devices with similar management needs.
+Groups allow you to manage and apply changes to many devices and users at once, and reduces the time and need to manage them individually.

 ## Default groups
 Out-of-the-box, Intune for Education comes with default groups that enable you to manage: